gonegirl20/Project-1/README.md

-# Project-1
+# Project-1 Netflix Clone
-This project is based on HTML,CSS and Bootstrap
+This project is based on HTML,CSS and Bootstrap.
+This project is mere practice for HTML and CSS.
+Bootstrap is used to provide flexibility and make it deployable.
+It has background image, video being played in T.V. and other images.